 < Projects

-Making cultural heritage more accessible and easier to understand, for future researchers and visitors as well as today’s, is a challenge.
-This project seeks to develop a digitalised model that, through artificial intelligence (AI) and machine learning (ML), enables scanning and automatic interpretation and classification of objects.
-Research is under way, in collaboration with the Swedish National Heritage Board, the National Museums of World Culture, the National Archives of Sweden and Uppsala University Museum (Gustavianum).
+Making cultural heritage more accessible and understandable for both current and future researchers and visitors presents a significant challenge.
+This project aims to develop a digital model that leverages artificial intelligence (AI) and machine learning (ML) to scan, interpret, and automatically classify cultural objects.
+In collaboration with the Swedish National Heritage Board, the National Museums of World Culture, the National Archives of Sweden, and Uppsala University Museum (Gustavianum), we are exploring innovative solutions to enhance the accessibility of cultural collections.

 Start: 1 April 2021